MuhammadNoor7/ElevvoInternee/README.md

 EDA

-Boxplots, scatterplots, pairplots, correlation heatmaps.
+Used boxplots, scatterplots, pairplots, and correlation heatmaps.

 Feature Engineering